 Product Liability – When there is a defect in the product, whether it is in the manufacturing or the design, or the manufacturer fails to warn customers of a safety issue, anyone involved in selling the product to consumers can be held responsible in a class action lawsuit.
 An example of this is a class action against the manufacturer of airbags when it was revealed that its airbags had the propensity to explode on impact.

-Securities – When investors of a security have made purchases based on a misrepresentation by the company, that company can be held liable to its shareholders.
-An example of this is when a company misstates their revenues on their balance sheet or makes a false forecast of future revenues.
+Securities – When investors of a security, like a stock, have made purchases based on a misrepresentation by the company, that company can be held liable to its shareholders.
+An example of this is when a company misstates its revenues on its balance sheet or makes a false forecast of future revenues.
 When owners of that company’s shares or bonds have lost money, they can file a lawsuit to recoup the losses that were caused by the company’s misrepresentation.

 When you have an initial consultation with a lawyer, you will need to bring some sort of documentation to help demonstrate the facts of the case.
 While you do not need to bring each and every single document related to your case, you should bring enough that the lawyer will be able to get an initial impression of your case.
 This may include pictures or other important pieces of evidence that can present a visual picture of what happened.
 The first person who you need to convince that your case has validity is an attorney since they will be investing their time and effort into the case, and they will not be paid if your case goes nowhere.